nolanacary-elf/open-and-decentralized-citizenship/README.md

  Income (SUBI) refers to the amount of an UBI for one person/year.
 A SUBI = $12000 US Dollars is too low.
 A fair amount for a HTAC would be equivilent to the approximate per person GDP of the United
 States.
 Therefore, for the near future of ten to twenty years, A SUBI = $60000 US Dollar is recommended.

+This is just one idea for a universal basic income.
+See the link to SUBI Token concept here for another: https://docs.google.com/document/d/1PHnbD6ACRM9krfWOZEqclIW3k8bvImPZON6zhZVMBu4/edit?usp=sharing

 Since the conversion of public property to private property for space colonization and enterprise has already been established along with the concept that all current property off of Earth is public property, the conversion of property and creation of the